This review was written by real Tonal customer Forest Bronzan, the founder and CEO of Email Amplitude (acquired).

 If you’re starting a company, that could be the difference between greatness and failure.
 If you’re growing your career, that’s a lot of time to fuel big wins.
 If you’re retired or don’t work that much, then that’s a lot of time to focus on other hobbies.
 With Tonal, my commute time is about 30 seconds, the time it takes me to walk downstairs.

 I would take this argument a step further: since Tonal can replace every machine in the gym, you save time by not waiting for a machine to open up, setting up weights, and the list goes on.
-So (not exact #s) but, a 60 minute workout at the gym probably can be accomplished in 45 minutes with Tonal.
+A 60-minute workout at the gym probably can be accomplished in 45 minutes with Tonal.

 4. More Time With Kids: This is a personal one, but I now spend more time with my 4y/o and 2y/o.
 They hang out with me during workouts, do stretches before and after, and while sometimes they can be a tad distracting, it’s a welcomed extra 3 or so hours a week hanging in a different way.
 If you currently treat your workouts as a breather from kids, then disregard this one and lock the door.